 USER_ID: the oracleId of the user.

-If the greensheet that is being unsubmitted is a program or GMS greensheet, then the system will only allow a user with Grants Management Specialist role to unsubmit it.
+If the greensheet that is being unsubmitted is a program or GMS greensheet, then the system will only allow a user with Grants Management Specialist role to unsubmit it.If the greensheet that is being unsubmitted is a Program or Specialist greensheet, then the system will only allow a user with Grants Management Specialist role to unsubmit it.

 [Describe each software interface, including its data entities, which must be supported by this system.
 Do not include software interfaces which apply to all systems and are maintained globally (see the “eRA Global System Specification” document for details).
 If a data entity included within a software interface has not been defined within this system’s Supplementary Specification, reference the Supplementary Specification which maintains that data entity.
 There should be one subsection for each external software system actor in this system’s Use case Model, as well as a subsection for any software that is being used internally by the system, but is not being developed as part of the system (e.g., purchased components, or components reused from another application).]